Commercial Energy Audit Checklist

 Review the Commercial Energy Audit Report Structure

-A commercial energy audit report should translate technical findings into clear business insight.
+A commercial energy audit report should translate technical findings into clear business insight with clear recommendations that can then be progressed.

 Plan How Audit Findings Will Be Used